New Mix: Joan Shelley, Seratones, Haybaby And More

 - from Power

-"Power," the title track from NOLA-based rock group Seratones' upcoming record, is probably this week's most aptly-named cut.
-After two-and-a-half minutes of driving, all-out performances from the entire group, almost everything drops out, leaving vocalist AJ Hanes alone with guitarist Connor Davis and a tremolo string section, before suddenly diving back into the opening groove, fuller and more powerful than before.
+"Power," the title track from Shreveport based rock group Seratones' upcoming record, is probably this week's most aptly-named cut.
+After two-and-a-half minutes of driving, all-out performances from the entire group, almost everything drops out, leaving vocalist AJ Haynes alone with a tremolo string section, before suddenly diving back into the opening groove, fuller and more powerful than before.
 Power is out August 23 on New West Records.

 Outer Spaces